ovh/docs/pages/platform/kubernetes-k8s/change-security-update/guide.en-ie.md

 Even if we recommand the maximum security, you can choose the security policy that is convenient for you.

-Choose one and then click `Confirm`{.action}
+Choose one option and click `Confirm`{.action}.

 ![Click on Confirm](images/change-security-update-004.png){.thumbnail}

 ### Configure security update policy through Terraform

-Since the version 0.20+ of our [OVH Terraform provider](https://registry.terraform.io/providers/ovh/ovh/latest/docs) you can configure security update policy at cluster creation and update also through Terraform.
+Since the version 0.20+ of our [OVH Terraform provider](https://registry.terraform.io/providers/ovh/ovh/latest/docs), you can configure the security update policy at cluster creation and update also through Terraform.

 #### Getting your cluster/API tokens information